practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

 _This is the point at which the `jsonMessenger` library and `stateConfig.h` meet.
 Carefully implementing this last step unlocks the full functionality of the header files configured in the previous steps_

 #### 1. Create a global jsonMessenger Object
-_I create this within the `globals.h` file, but feel free to put this anywhere within global scope_ `jsonMessenger jsonRX;`
+_I create this within the `globals.h` file, but feel free to put this anywhere within global scope_  <br>
+`jsonMessenger jsonRX;`

 #### 2. Call `jsonMessenger::jsonReadSerialLoop()`
-_This function listens for serial commands, parses them if received and returns a data structure including flags for the requested state, and the data passed into the system_
+_This function listens for serial commands, parses them if received and returns a data structure including flags for the requested state, and the data passed into the system_  <br>
-- If no serial command is received, or the data is unable to be parsed, it returns a null flag, and the program continues waiting for another command
+- If no serial command is received, or the data is unable to be parsed, it returns a null flag, and the program continues waiting for another command  <br>

-Create a `jsonStateData` structure to receive the data from the loop function `  jsonStateData nextState_data = jsonRX.jsonReadSerialLoop();`
+Create a `jsonStateData` structure to receive the data from the loop function  <br>
+`  jsonStateData nextState_data = jsonRX.jsonReadSerialLoop();`  <br>

 #### 3. Check the structure for `cmd_recieved` flag
  `if (nextState_data.cmd_received) {  // If command is received `

 #### 4. If/If Else tree to parse the requested state enum, and define the state defined in `stateConfig.h`
 ```